isomerpages/mlaw-corp/news/speeches/_posts/2019-01-24-Opening-Address-by-Singapore-Senior-Minister-of-State-for-Law-and-Health-Edwin-Tong-at-the-China-Singapore-International-Commercial-Dispute-Resolution-Conference.md

 ---
-layout: post
-title: Opening Address by Singapore Senior Minister of State for Law and Health Edwin Tong at the China-Singapore International Commercial Dispute Resolution Conference
+title: 'Opening Address by Singapore Senior Minister of State for Law and Health Edwin Tong at the China-Singapore International Commercial Dispute Resolution Conference'
 permalink: /news/speeches/SMS-speech-at-China-Singapore-International-Commercial-Dispute-Resolution-Conference
 breadcrumb: Speeches
-collection_name: news

 ---

 24 Jan 2019 Posted in [Speeches](/news/speeches)